Types of Palm Trees in Florida (With Pictures and Names) – Identification Guide

 Florida Thatch Palm is grown in South Florida and is identified by its skinny trunk

-The Florida thatch palm has a single slender trunk and crown of palmate leaves.
+The Florida thatch palm is a small tree with a single slender trunk and crown of yellow-green, palmate leaves.
 These cold-sensitive palms grow well in coastal regions and are excellent for garden landscapes or growing in containers.
 The slow-growing southern palms grow up to 20 ft.
 (6 m) tall.
-Grows in USDA zones 10 through 11, so suitable for growing in south Florida.
+The palm tree produces petite white flowers that emerge on stalks, eventually giving way to small, round, white fruits.

-Florida Palm Tree Identification: The Florida thatch palm tree is a species of skinny palm tree with between 10 and 20 green palmate leaves forming a canopy.
+Florida Palm Tree Identification: The Florida thatch palm tree is a skinny palm tree with between 10 and 20 green palmate leaves forming a canopy.

 Bismarck Palm (Bismarckia nobilis)